daniel-hancock33/cmd_test/README.md

 ## Description

-`cmd_test` is a lightweight Python script that defines functions for basic arithmetic operations (addition, subtraction, multiplication, division) and includes unit tests to verify their correctness.
-This project serves as a minimal example of structuring a Python command-line application with integrated testing.
+`cmd_test` is a lightweight Python script that defines functions for running sequential tests of command line tools.

 ## Installation